By: Taylor Volentine

 Bringing It Home:

-Based on the findings of this research article, dry needling can be used as another treatment mechanism to improve overall hand function and reduce pain and pulley tendon thickness for individuals with trigger finger.
+Based on the findings of this research article, trigger finger dry needling can be used as another treatment mechanism to improve overall hand function and reduce pain and pulley tendon thickness for individuals with trigger finger.
 Therapists may use a combination of dry needling and splinting to immobilize the movement of the A1 pulley to decrease inflammation and pain to be able to complete daily occupations.

 This article portrays valuable information in regard to dry needling as an intervention to promote healing for individuals with trigger finger.
 This article has limitations which may have resulted in different outcomes.